NotNestor/lit-scss-loader/README.md

 # Legacy Support

-The loader automatically injects code (e.g. `import {css} from 'lit';`) into your files, therefore, pay attention if you need es5 / legacy browsers support.
+The loader automatically injects code (e.g. `import {css} from 'lit-element';`) into your files, therefore, pay attention if you need es5 / legacy browsers support.
 As [LambyPants](https://github.com/drdreo/lit-scss-loader/issues/3) mentioned, you might have to adopt your loaders configuration to also test for ```/\.js$|\.ts$|\.s(c|a)ss$/``` and transform it to your needed language support.